 Avis Budget Group, Inc. (CAR) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., May 9, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Avis Budget Group, Inc. ("Avis" or the "Company") (NASDAQ: CAR ).
+LOS ANGELES, May 15, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Avis Budget Group, Inc. ("Avis" or the "Company") (NASDAQ: CAR ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN AVIS BUDGET GROUP, INC. (CAR), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JUNE 24, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR AVIS INVESTMENTS, CLICK HERE BEFORE JUNE 24, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?